Schneegans/Fly-Pie/.github/PULL_REQUEST_TEMPLATE/add_or_update_translation.md

 - [ ] I followed the "Translating FlyPie" section of the README.
 - [ ] I complied to the Contributing Guidelines. <!--see CONTRIBUTING.md-->
+- [ ] I tested the translation and checked that nothing looks out-of-place.
+      Especially the strings which are marked with **Keep this short** may break the layout of the user interface if the translation is too long.
-- [ ] I made the following changes to my `<LANGUAGE>.po` file: <!--You'll find most of them in the first code block, around lines 1-20-ish.-->
+- [ ] I made the following changes to my `<LANGUAGE_CODE>.po` file: <!--You'll find most of them in the first code block, around lines 1-20-ish.-->
   - [ ] Fill in the `<LANGUAGE>`.
   - [ ] In case you are the first translator, fill in your info and the year.
 If not, just tick this box anyway.
   - [ ] Set `PO_Revision-Date` to an appropriate point in time.